sykesjd/piano-roll/README.md

 * 3: Orchestra roll - each track is treated like an instrument in an orchestra and given a different _shape_ depending on the type of instrument (see comments in common.js); color depends on pitch

 The output will be a JSON file where each track has an assigned number, instrument type, and list of note objects.

+The script requires the `midifile` and `jsonfile` packages to be installed via npm.

 ## Motify